Teach your child how to find a book at his or her reading level using this simple test.

 1 – 5 fingers is a just-right book.

 More than 5 fingers is a challenge book.

-Don’t worry if your child is reading a lot of easy books.
+If your child reads the page and has zero fingers held up it’s a too easy book.
+But, don’t worry if your child wants to read easy books.
 Kids need to read books that are comfortable and easy.
 Remind him or her to mix in just right books, too.